bridgetallen/HTTP-Assignment-/README.md

 Preliminary steps:

-1. Make a new repository on the github browser
+1. Make a new repository on the github browser, in this case, clone this repository

 In Ubuntu: